smaht-dac/submitr/docs/source/object_model.rst

 ============
 Object Model
 ============

+.. raw:: html

-Below are the object types (and data), relevant for metadata submission, supported by :toplink:`SMaHT Portal <https://data.smaht.org>`.
+    Below are the object types (and data), relevant for metadata submission, supported by SMaHT Portal.
     Click on the name for more details.
-These and others can also be viewed within SMaHT Portal itself, in a more raw format, :toplink:`here <https://data.smaht.org/profiles/>`.
+    These and others can also be viewed within SMaHT Portal itself, in a somewhat more rudimentary format, <a target="_blank" href="https://data.smaht.org/profiles/">here<span class="fa fa-external-link" style="left:4pt;position:relative;top:1pt;" /></a>.<p />

 Types
 -----